Energy Fundamentals for Leaders

 • Improve your understanding of the socio-economic, political, policy, and environmental impacts of energy

-• Have the opportunity to be part of a broad network of energy professionals, subject-matter experts, and thought leaders
+• Provide the opportunity to be part of a broad network of energy professionals, subject-matter experts, and thought leaders

-• Gain a global perspective on regional energy issues, opportunities, and challenges
+• Gain global viewpoints on regional energy issues, opportunities, and challenges

 • Test and solidify your understanding of the material through participation in experiential and scenario-based activities